eddsteel/bump-orb/README.md

 # Bump orbs action

 This action checks for updates to the orbs used in the given Circle CI configuration file.
 It may use a token to also check for updates to private orbs if provided.
 This is powered by the `circleci orbs list <namespace>` command, whose output is parsed and compared with the current defined versions.
+If a version has a non-production version specified (with the `<orb name>@dev:<commit>` syntax) it will be skipped.

 ## Inputs